How to contribute to xPack OpenOCD

 Several minutes later, the output of the build script is a compressed

-archive and its SHA signature, created in
+archive and its SHA signature, created within

 the build-assets/build/win32-x64/deploy